kinbiko/jsonassert/README.md

 Notice that you can pass in `fmt.Sprintf` arguments after the expected JSON structure.

-`jsonassert.Assert` supports assertions against the following payload data types:
+`Asserter.Assert()` supports assertions against the following payload data types:

 - `string`
 - `*json.RawMessage`
-- `*simplejson.Json`
 - `*http.Request`
 - Any `struct` with `json:` tags